Data Security

 Security Governance

-DDI’s Data Protection Officer (DPO) sets and enforces the vision and strategy for the company’s security and compliance program, with the goal of global consistency, ascertaining that risks are managed appropriately, and objectives are achieved.
+DDI’s Privacy, Security and Compliance Office sets and enforces the vision and strategy for the company’s security and compliance program, with the goal of global consistency, ascertaining that risks are managed appropriately, and objectives are achieved.

 Security in Partnership

 Customers are jointly responsible for the security of their data during and after their engagement with DDI.
-Customers must understand what data is being collected and held within DDI systems and define the appropriate data sharing policy to ensure that data is shared with only those who are authorized to access it.
+Customers must understand what data is being collected and held within DDI systems and define the appropriate data sharing policy to ensure that data is shared with only those who are authorised to access it.
 The data sharing policy should align with risk and compliance requirements that correlate to the importance and classification of that data.

 DDI’s Role as a Data Processor